isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Credentialing_Framework.jpg">
 </div>
-<p>To ensure that all Emergency Medical Technicians (EMTs) and Paramedics
+<p>A credentialing framework has been established to ensure that all Emergency
-trained overseas meet Singapore's standards, a credentialing framework has been established.
+Medical Technicians (EMTs) and Paramedics trained overseas meet Singapore's standards.
 This framework allows qualified professionals to be officially recognised and integrated into the local emergency medical services system.</p>
 <p>The eligibility criteria and requirements are outlined below:</p>
 <table style="minWidth: 75px">
 <colgroup>